-PART 1: ON1 PHOTO RAW 2021 OVERVIEW
+PART 1: ON1 PHOTO RAW 2022 OVERVIEW

-ON1 Photo RAW 2021 is a complete photo editor, built around a modern photo organizer and a sophisticated raw processing engine.
+ON1 Photo RAW 2022 is a complete photo editor, built around a modern photo organizer and a sophisticated raw processing engine.
 Photo RAW lets you apply quick, non-destructive edits and stylized effects to your photos and perform expert portrait retouching using Al-based machine learning algorithms.
-Nearly all of your edits can be made globally or locally, and Photo RAW's advanced masking tools let you make and refine complex selections with a few clicks, which makes applying filters, replacing skies, or other operations a breeze.
-For more detailed projects, Photo RAW includes a layers functionality for compositing and blending images quickly and easily-while still preserving complete re-editability.
-You can also combine photos into beautiful panoramas, stunning HDR images, and perfectly focus-stacked photos with the click of a button.
+Nearly all of your edits can be made globally or locally, and Photo RAW's advanced masking tools let you create and refine complex selections with a few clicks, and the stunning new Sky Swap Al feature makes the process of replacing boring skies a breeze.

+For more complex projects, Photo RAW includes a layers functionality for compositing and blending images quickly and easily-while still preserving complete re-editability.
+You can also combine a series of photos into beautiful panoramas, stunning HDR images, and perfectly focus-stacked photos with the click of a button, or use the time-lapse feature to create flicker-free movies from hundreds of still images.
+You can even use many of the image-processing plugins created for Adobe Photoshop in your ON1 Photo RAW 2022 workflow.

-ON1 Photo RAW 2021 incorporates a state-of-the-art raw processor, which lets you work in a fully non-destructive workflow: you can quickly import, sort and view raw photos in Browse, and finish them in the Edit module without having to worry about saving your edits.
+Photo RAW incorporates a state-of-the-art raw processor, which lets you work in a fully non-destructive workflow: you can quickly import, sort and view raw photos in Browse, and finish them in the Edit module without having to worry about saving your edits.
 The next time you open your photo, all of your settings will be remembered, and you can easily change settings, add new ones, or start over from scratch, all without having to save additional versions of your photo.
-Photo RAW 2021 is even non-destructive when working with such non-raw formats as JPEG, Photoshop (PSD), PNG and TIFF.
+Photo RAW 2022 is even non-destructive when working with such non-raw formats as JPEG, Photoshop (PSD), PNG and TIFF.